difference between metal and nonmetal

 In conclusion, metals and nonmetals are two distinct types of elements that have different sets of properties.
 Metals have high melting and boiling points, good conductivity of heat and electricity, and are malleable and ductile.
 Nonmetals, on the other hand, have low melting and boiling points, poor conductivity of heat and electricity, and are usually brittle.
 Understanding the fundamental differences between these two types of elements is critical in science and industry.

-See also difference between debentures and shares
+See also difference between latte and macchiato

 Table difference between metal and nonmetal